lclarkg18/personal-website/README.md

 - [React Router](https://reactrouter.com) to create a multi-level navigation structure that enables a seamless multilingual experience.

+### Deployed version

+The website is deployed using Heroku and can be viewed at https://liam-clark.herokuapp.com.
+It will soon be available at www.liamclark.com

 ### To run it locally

 In the project directory, you can run `npm start`.